RaisimUnreal

 Object deletion

-You can delete the focused object using del key.
-You can focus on an object using either by left-clicking the object or by selecting an object in the object list menu.
+Press del to delete the focused object.
+You can focus on an object by left-clicking it or selecting it in the object list menu.

 Object spawning

-You can find an object spawner menu by pressing m key a few times.
-There are 8 different objects you can spawn.
+You can find the object spawner menu by pressing m a few times.
+There are eight object types available.
 Click on the object you want to spawn and fill in the other parameters that are activated in the object spawner menu.
-Press enter or just click on the button to spawn the object.
+Press enter or click the button to spawn the object.

 Apply force

 You can apply external forces by pressing shift and dragging the object.
-The force model is a spring so it will apply the force proportional to the distance you dragged.
-Once you release the left-mouse-button, it will stop applying the force.
+The force model is spring-based, so the applied force scales with the drag distance.
+Release the left mouse button to stop applying the force.

 Measure position or distance